Ray 'Crash' Corrigan

 A very young Ray Corrigan --- mid 1930s publicity portrait

-In the mid 1930s, the muscular Corrigan landed roles in several films produced by the new Republic Pictures, including two cliffhangers --- a supporting role in THE VIGILANTES ARE COMING (Republic, 1936), and as the star of UNDERSEA KINGDOM (Republic, 1936).
+In the mid 1930s, the muscular Corrigan landed roles in several films produced by the new Republic Pictures, including a 1935 Gene Autry.
+And there were a couple of cliffhangers - a supporting role in THE VIGILANTES ARE COMING (Republic, 1936) and the lead role in UNDERSEA KINGDOM (Republic, 1936).

 From 1936-1938, Corrigan appeared in the first 24 Mesquiteers films (Republic made a total of 51 Mesquiteers films from 1936-1943).
 If you want more details, go to the Three Mesquiteers section on the Old Corral.